techidaily/site-android-location-track/source/_posts/in-2024-best-anti-tracker-software-for-infinix-gt-10-pro-drfone-by-drfone-virtual-android.md

 ![internet scam frauds](https://images.wondershare.com/drfone/article/2024/02/anti-tracker-software-3.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Identity theft is one.
 But to tell you, internet fraud scams come in a variety of forms.
 Although each of them differs at some point, most of the attacks start from stolen information.
 That’s why you should do everything in your power to keep your data secure and private.
 Don’t let anyone get access to it as though your personal details are public materials.
 Start by being cautious when you share confidential information online.
 Before you give them out, make sure that the transaction and the website involved are legitimate.
 Another thing, install anti-tracker software on your device and activate it whenever you go online.
 Better be safe than sorry.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 Top 5 Anti-Tracker Software